castroben/module_evaluator/README.md

 # module_evaluator

 This repository contains a module evaluator system built using Java as a coding language and Maven as a build tool.
-The purpose of this system is to evaluate NPM modules by providing a url to its repository on github.com or on npmjs.com.
+The repository contains a perl script used to obtain some of the statistics needed to evaluate the modules.
+This perl script can be found at http://cloc.sourceforge.net/.The purpose of this system is to evaluate NPM modules by providing a url to its repository on github.com or on npmjs.com.

 This system uses 5 metrics to evaluate a module:
   1. Bus factor score.